TheHiddenObserver/StatInferImputeBV/README.md

 # [Statistical inference for regression with imputed binary covariates with application to emotion recognition] - Code and Data Repository

+## Overview

-This repository contains the **implementation code** and **research datasets** for the paper titled "Statistical inference for regression with imputed binary covariates with application to emotion recognition" published in Annals of Applied Statistics.
+This repository contains the **implementation code** and **research datasets** for the paper titled "Statistical inference for regression with imputed binary covariates with application to emotion recognition" published in Annals of Applied Statistics, including:

+- code for model estimation and inference,
+- example notebooks,
+- and the datasets used about livestream emotion analysis.

 ## Publication Information
 **Title**: Statistical inference for regression with imputed binary covariates with application to emotion recognition